Abdul Kerim Pasha: Career

 Abdul Kerim was born in the city of Selanik.
 He married Ismail Qemali’s daughter.
 He graduated from the Military Academy in 1895 and captain from the War Academy on 25 December 1898.

 Abdul Kerim Pasha's first battle was at the Battle of Manzikert on 25 December 1915 where he served as the Right Wing Group Commander against Russian general Pyotr Oganovsky.
 Abdul Kerim Pasha counterattacked against the Russians and defeated Oganovski during the battle, capturing the town of Manzikert.
 However Nikolai Yudenich, replaced Oganovski, as Russian commander, and counterattacked, re-taking Manzikert.

 Yudenich defeated Kerim at the Battle of Kara Killisse.
 Pasha retreated back to Manzikert.

-In February 1916, Kerim suffered a major defeat at the Battle of Erzurum.
-After the battle, Kerim was removed from his position as commander.

 In December 1916, he was shortly reinstated as commander of the XX Corps, which was sent to support Bulgaria and Germany on the Salonika front, but already in May 1917, the force was dismantled and recalled to Mesopotamia, where the troops were urgently needed.
 Kerim died on October 16 1923 shortly after the liberation of Istanbul by the Turkish forces of Mustafa Kemal Pasha.

 Abdul Kerim was married to Mevdet Vlora, the older daughter of Ismail Qemal Bej Vlora.